Have You noticed any Breast Lump (something palpable & hard felt inside your breast)- This is for you.

 The size & shape of the human breast can change from time to time based on the requirements at different times.
 For example, the breast changes if the woman is pregnant or breastfeeding.
 The breasts are affected by the changes in the hormones of a woman.
 These hormonal changes can lead to the formation of lumps in the breast and in some cases, it can also make it disappear naturally.

 You may find breast lumps in some babies due to the estrogen which enters their bodies from their mothers during childbirth.
 These types of lumps usually disappear when the estrogen leaves the babies’ bodies.

 Is Finding a Breast Lump Important?

 A lump or mass in the breast is a very important clinical finding in the life of any woman or man.
 Many things can cause a lump in the breasts.
 Some lumps are cancerous, others are not.

 There are a number of conditions that can result in Breast Lump such as Breast Cysts, Fibroadenomas (A fibroadenoma is a non-cancerous tumor in the breast that is commonly found in women under the age of 30), Mastitis (Infection), Lipoma, Breast Abscess, Breast Cancer, etc.

-Today, we are going to be talking about Breast Cancers (Read about it here).
+Today, we are going to be talking about Breast Cancer (Read about it here).